Mumbai is a city of contrasts that surprised me in so many ways.

 The Gateway is impressive from land, but I’ve read that it looks even more majestic when viewed from the Arabian Sea.
 The ferry to Elephanta Island leaves from Colaba jetty, so visiting the Elephanta Caves on a day trip is a great opportunity to see the Gateway from the other side.

 Facing the Gateway of India are the aforementioned Taj Mahal Palace and Tower, the most famous hotel in Mumbai.
-Dev, my guide on the Mumbai public transportation tour, told me an interesting story about how this iconic hotel came to be.
+My tour guide Dev told me an interesting story about how this iconic hotel came to be.

 According to Dev, the hotel was built by a wealthy Indian industrialist named Jamsetji Tata.
 He built the Taj Mahal Palace after being denied entry into the city’s grandest hotel at the time – Watson’s Hotel.
 Purported to be for whites only, he built the Taj out of spite and made it open to anyone regardless of skin color or social status.
 In Dev’s words, it was his “ultimate revenge”.